Cutting the Sugarcane, on Delap’s Estate

 The horrors of the slave trade make it a difficult subject to learn about; however it is important that we remember these events.
 Museums play a very important role in helping us to learn about what happened.
 Why do you think this is so important?
 How do you think we should remember the slave trade?
 What do you think are the most important impacts of the trans-Atlantic slave trade?

-Images sourced from www.slaveryimages.org, sponsored by the Virginia Foundation for the Humanities and the University of Virginia Library.
+Unless stated otherwise, images sourced from www.slaveryimages.org, sponsored by the Virginia Foundation for the Humanities and the University of Virginia Library.
 Courtesy of authors Jerome S Handler and Michael L Tuite Jr.

 - If you visit Liverpool today you can go and visit the International Slavery Museum.
 This museum is there to teach us all about the history of the trans-Atlantic slave trade which ran between Britain and the Americas from the 15th to the 19th centuries.
 This is especially important to the history of Liverpool as this was one of the key British ports which dealt with the trade in slaves.
 A group of students from Belvedere Academy in Liverpool have made some videos about their visit for you to watch.